rivera-bl/jenkins-casc/README.md

 - [x] replace tokens for one thats not tracked in our commit history
 - [x] create a credential in jenkins with CASC
   - [ ] find a way to pass secrets correctly
-- [ ] add DependencyCheck to Jenkisfile
+- [x] add DependencyCheck to Jenkisfile
+- [ ] access report of dependency check
+- [ ] move the quality gate to the sonarcloud stage

 - [ ] trigger pipeline automatically when there is a new commit on the repo
     - for this should contain the Jenkinsfile and the app code into one repository